Tinkerforge/doc/source/Hardware/Bricks/Servo_Brick.rst

 Servo Power Supply
 ------------------

-The Servo Brick is equipped with an internal power-supply.
+The Servo Brick is equipped with an internal power supply.
 It offers the possibility to adjust the output voltages for the connected servos.
 The internal power supply can be powered through the onboard power-connector